 Additionally, Silymarin has been shown to help increase the production of new liver cells and reduce inflammation in the liver.
 4

 Silymarin is commonly used as a dietary supplement to support liver health and protect it from toxins.
 The compound may also be used to treat or prevent liver disease, including cirrhosis and hepatitis.

-It is worth mentioning that while there is some evidences of Silymarin’s benefits, most of the studies are still in pre-clinical phase.
+It is worth mentioning that while there is some evidence of Silymarin’s benefits, most of the studies are still in the pre-clinical phase.
 Logically, larger and more well-designed studies are needed to confirm these findings and establish the safety and appropriate dosages for use in humans.

 But let’s get back to the broader burdock vs thistle discussion.

 No, burdock and milk thistle are not the same.
 They are different plants that have different uses and characteristics.

 Burdock is a biennial plant in the Asteraceae family, native to Europe and Asia.
 The plant’s root is used in traditional medicine to treat a wide range of ailments, including skin conditions and digestive issues.
 Burdock root is also used as a food source in some cultures.